Viking Rurik last position

 Review of Viking Rurik

 The Viking Rurik ship cruises on Volga River in Russia, departing from Moscow to St Petersburg, and from St Petersburg to Moscow.
 This Viking cruise ship is named after Rurik - a Viking in origin (prince/chieftain from the Varangian Rus tribe), brother to Sineus and Truvor.
-Consolidating the lands of his two brothers, Rurik and his dynasty established their capital in Kiev.
+Consolidating the lands of his two brothers, Rurik and his dynasty established their capital in Kyiv.
 They ruled over Russia (the huge Kievan Rus empire) for nearly 700 years.

 Discover the treasures of Russia on one of the best river ships sailing there: Viking Rurik.
 Fully refurbished in 2012, the ship carries up to 196 guests in its spacious 98 staterooms (32 Deluxe, 2 Junior Suites, 4 Suites, 60 Veranda), as those on the middle and upper decks feature private verandas.

 Viking Rurik river cruise prices are per person and based on double occupancy.
-These are only indicative Viking cruise rates.
-They might be different when you book your Viking River Cruises Russia cruisetour deals, influenced by travel agency promotions, special offers and discounts, group travel booking or last-minute deals rates.
+These are only indicative of Viking cruise rates.
+They might be different when you book your Viking River Cruises Russia cruise tour deals, influenced by travel agency promotions, special offers and discounts, group travel booking or last-minute deals rates.
 On some Viking Rurik's Volga cruise tours, the line offers round-trip USA airfare discount deals (on select cabins or itineraries/dates).